A Ceremony for Children Who Have Died, GGF 10/29

 - Part 1 of our time together is for creating personal, unique fabric offerings to be used in the ceremony.
 We will provide fabric, scissors, needle, and thread.
 You are welcome to bring your own fabric as well.
 Red is the traditional color used for Jizo offerings, but not essential.
 Much of this time is spent in shared silence so we may each be with our own story and experience.

 - Part 2 is a ceremony of dedication for those who have died.
 Everyone is invited to approach the altar, which is adorned with flowers and statues of various figures of compassion, including Jizo Bodhisattva, Our Lady of Guadalupe, St. Francis, angels, and the like.
-You can make an incense offering, place your fabric creation on or with a compassion figure, and speak aloud or silently communicate your wishes for the well being of your child.
+You can make an incense offering, place your fabric creation on or with a compassion figure, and speak aloud or silently communicate your wishes for the well-being of your child.
+The group then processes in silence to City Center’s courtyard, where we hand-tie wind offerings/paper prayers in honor of our loved ones who have died.

 About Registration, Scholarships, and Cancellations